 I need that on my desk ASAP! → I need that on my desk as soon as possible.

 Estimated time of arrival.

-What is your ETA to the office? → What is your estimated time of arrival to the office?
+What is your ETA to the office? → What is your estimated time of arrival in the office?